BitPassion/v2.vuejs/source/api/directives.md

 - This directive accepts only keypaths, no expressions.

 Allows a child ViewModel to inherit data from the parents.
 You can either pass in an Object which will be used as the `data` option, or bind individual parent properties to the child with different keys.
 This directive must be used in combination with `v-component`.

-The data inheritance is one-way: when parent property changes, the child will be notified of the change and update accordingly; however if the child sets the property to something else, it will not affect the parent, and the modified property will be overwritten the next time parent property changes.

 Example inheriting an object: